 This section discusses the measurement and processing of the zero-sequence magnetic flux density component.
 Schematic design of the machine is shown in Fig. 1a and 1b.
 The machine is equipped with Neomax 42-SH PMs.
-Dimensions and ratings of the test machine are shown in Table I. Hall-effect sensors are attached to the end shield as shown in Fig. 1c, i.e. the sensor is placed between the rotor and end shield.
-Assembly of the sensors and connection to the control board does not differ from arrangements in standard drives for (encoder/resolver, different purposes digital-hall-effect sensors, thermal sensors mounted in the stator of the machine,...).
+Dimensions and ratings of the test machine are shown in Table I. Hall-effect sensors are attached to the end shield as shown in Fig. 1c.
 The end shield was modified to allow insertion/extraction of the PMs without the need of removing the rotor/end shield (rectangular window in Fig. 1d).

 Table I. Machine parameters

 $P{RATED}(kW)$ 7.5

 $I{RATED}(\mathbf{A})$ 14

 ω{RATED} (rpm) 1800

 Stator slots 36

 Poles 6

 Rotor radius (mm) 54.2

 Magnets N42 SH

 Magnet dimensions: width, height and length (mm) 42x6x10

 Magnet position from shaft center (mm) 44.6

-Sensor position:

-Radius (mm) 44.6

-• Distance from the rotor in axial direction (mm) 5
+Magnet position, xyz (mm) 0, 0, 6

 Airgap length (mm) 0.8

 Inner stator radius (mm) 55

 Outer stator radius (mm) 88